School of Education

 Biography

-Dr Catherine Gripton joined the University of Nottingham in August 2018 as an Assistant Professor in Primary Education.
-She is a researcher in early childhood mathematics, leading projects on early counting, patterning, play and educator professional learning.
-She supervises MA and PhD students and contributes to primary initial teacher education courses within the School of Education.
-She has worked in Higher Education since 2004 and gained professional recognition from Advance HE (formerly the Higher Education Academy) as a Senior Fellow in 2011.
+Dr Catherine Gripton joined the University of Nottingham in August 2018.
+She is a researcher in early and primary mathematics education, leading projects on counting, patterning, play and educator professional learning.
+She supervises PhD students in the Centre for Research in Mathematics Education and is a Co-Investigator in the prestigious Observatory for Mathematical Education.
+Catherine has worked in Higher Education since 2004 and has a wealth of experience working on Primary Initial Teacher Education, MA Education and PGCHE courses as well as leading professional development.
+She gained professional recognition from Advance HE (formerly the Higher Education Academy) as a Senior Fellow in 2011.

 Before and alongside working in Higher Education, Catherine was a teacher in four primary schools in Nottingham City and Nottinghamshire.
-She has been a class teacher for all year groups Nursery to Year 2 (3-7 years) and became an Advanced Skills Teacher in May 2003 for early years and mathematics.
+She has taught all year groups from Nursery to Year 2 (3-7 years) and became an Advanced Skills Teacher in May 2003 for early years and mathematics.

-In addition to membership of ATM, BSRLM, EECERA, Early Education, AMET, MA and the Chartered College of Teaching, Catherine is a member of the Early Childhood Mathematics Group and joint MA/ATM primary and early years group.
-Catherine is an experienced designer of mathematics professional development, including for NCETM and the DfE in England.
+In addition to membership of ATM, BSRLM, EECERA, Early Education, AMET, BERA and the Chartered College of Teaching, Catherine has a leadership role in the Early Childhood Mathematics Group and is a member of the joint MA/ATM primary and early years group.
+She is also on the editorial board for Mathematics Teaching journal.
+Catherine is an experienced designer of mathematics professional development, including for the government Department for Education in England.

 Expertise Summary